-You can stream individual episodes of “Money for the Rest of Us” on Stein’s website, though the browser-based stream doesn’t work well on all browsers.
-(On Chrome, I found the stream paused whenever Stein interrupted the podcast for a sponsor message.)
-You can also sign up through iTunes, IHeartRadio, Spotify, Stitcher, TuneIn, or RSS feed.
-New episodes air every Wednesday at 12pm Eastern Time.
+You can stream individual episodes of “Money for the Rest of Us” on Stein’s website.
+You can also sign up through Apple Podcasts, IHeartRadio, Spotify, Stitcher, TuneIn, Amazon Music, or RSS feed.
+New episodes air most Wednesdays at 12pm Eastern time.

 Best FIRE Podcasts

-These investors form the base of the FIRE movement, and some of them are sharing their dreams, plans, and strategies through podcasts.
-If you’re interested in this goal for yourself, here are two podcasts that can help light your FIRE.
+These investors form the base of the FIRE movement.
+Now some of them are sharing their dreams, plans, and strategies through podcasts.
+If you’re interested in achieving financial freedom, these money podcasts that can help light your FIRE.

 Investors Jonathan Mendonsa and Brad Barrett bill their “ChooseFI” podcast as “a finance podcast by the FIRE community and for the FIRE community.”
-Although it’s only been on the air since 2016, it already has what Forbes calls a “cult-like following,” with more than 40,000 members in its Facebook group.
+It has what Forbes calls a “cult-like following,” with more than 20,000 members in its Facebook group.

 How to Listen

-“ChooseFI” is available on iTunes and Spotify.
-You can also download episodes one at a time on the show’s website.
+“ChooseFI” is available on Apple Podcasts, Podbean, and Spotify.
+You can also stream episodes one at a time on the show’s website.
 The “Essential Listening” section lists specific episodes that are useful for different groups of listeners or for learning about specific topics.